-Programmable Logic Controllers - Intro
+Programmable Logic Controllers - An Introduction

 This 8 week course is designed around industrial maintenance personnel, to help them diagnose and repair faults in Programmable Logic Controllers (PLC) controlled production equipment.